Attentive multilayer fusion for vision transformers: Experiments

 \subsection{Analyzing adaptive layer selection}

-To understand how our approach adapts to different downstream tasks, we analyze the attention weights of intermediate layers.
+To understand how ALF adapts to different downstream tasks, we analyze the attention weights of intermediate layers.
 These weights reveal which layer's representations are most crucial for a given dataset.
-By aggregating over the attention heads and data samples, the heatmaps indicate how much each layer contributes to the fused representation (Fig.~\ref{fig:attn_heatmap_base_models} for base and Appx.
-Fig.~\ref{fig:appx:attn_smalllarge} for small/large model sizes).
+By aggregating over the attention heads and data samples, the heatmaps indicate how much each layer contributes to the fused representation (\Cref{fig:attn_heatmap_base_models} for base and Appx. \Cref{fig:appx:attn_smalllarge} for small/large model sizes).

 Early layers' \CLS tokens receive little attention, which is expected since the global summary only becomes semantically rich in later layers.
 In contrast, average-pooled representations are used across a much wider range of layers.
 This confirms our hypothesis that spatial averaging preserves valuable textural and structural information throughout the network, complementing the highly processed \CLS tokens.
+Even when restricting ALF to roughly 50\% of tokens (Appx.~\ref{app:layerpruning}), performance remains close to full inference, indicating that ALF learns the selection of relevant layers without manual choice.

-Attention distribution varies by dataset.
+Notably, the attention distribution varies by dataset.
 For tasks similar to pretraining, like CIFAR or Pets, attention is high on the last layers' \CLS and \AP tokens, as these abstract features are directly useful.
 In contrast, for tasks that differ from pretraining, such as EuroSAT and FER2013, attention shifts to intermediate layers and their \AP tokens, consistent with the largest performance gains observed on these datasets.
-As shown in Appx.~\ref{app:intermediate-layer-alone} and ~\ref{app:intermediate-layer-performance}, intermediate layers alone can achieve comparable performance to the last layer, despite having dissimilar representations.
+As shown in Appx.~\ref{app:intermediate-layer-alone} and ~\ref{app:intermediate-layer-performance}, intermediate layers alone can achieve performance comparable to that of the last layer, despite having dissimilar representations.
 This suggests that these layers provide potential complementary, non-redundant information across layers.
 Overall, the heatmap confirms that adaptive fusion effectively leverages these lower-level features that might otherwise be lost in the last layers.